NVIDIA/cuda-quantum/docs/sphinx/using/simulators.rst

 cuQuantum multi-node multi-GPU
 ++++++++++++++++++++++++++++++++++

-The :code:`cuquantum_mgmn` backend provides a state vector simulator accelerated with the cuStateVec library but with support for Multi-Node, Multi-GPU distribution of the state vector.
+The :code:`cuquantum_mgpu` backend provides a state vector simulator accelerated with the cuStateVec library but with support for Multi-Node, Multi-GPU distribution of the state vector.

-To specify the use of the :code:`cuquantum_mgmn` backend, pass the following command line options to :code:`nvq++`
+To specify the use of the :code:`cuquantum_mgpu` backend, pass the following command line options to :code:`nvq++`

 .. code:: bash

-    nvq++ --qpu cuquantum_mgmn src.cpp ...
+    nvq++ --qpu cuquantum_mgpu src.cpp ...

 In python, this can be specified with

 .. code:: python

-    cudaq.set_qpu('cuquantum_mgmn')
+    cudaq.set_qpu('cuquantum_mgpu')

 OpenMP CPU-only
 ++++++++++++++++++++++++++++++++++